 The subject of psychopathy is further complicated by the existence of yet another term that is often used to describe a similar set of personality characteristics and behaviors: Antisocial Personality Disorder.
 In the media and in therapist offices across the world, the terms “psychopath” and “sociopath” are often used interchangeably, despite bearing real differences.
 The differences are illustrated here in the most concise form in the effort to help reduce confusion in the professional mental health community, the media, and among the public as well.

-Antisocial Personality Disorder (ASPD) is a personality disorder which is included in the Diagnostic and Statistical Manual of Mental Disorders (5th ed.; DSM-V; American Psychiatric Association, 2013).
+Antisocial Personality Disorder (ASPD) is a personality disorder that is included in the Diagnostic and Statistical Manual of Mental Disorders (5th ed.; DSM-V; American Psychiatric Association, 2013).
 ASPD focuses primarily on behaviors.
-DSM criteria include a disregard for and violation of others' rights since age 15, as indicated by seven possible features: failure to obey laws and norms by engaging in behavior which results in criminal arrest, or would warrant criminal arrest; lying, deception, and manipulation, for profit or self-amusement; impulsive behavior; irritability and aggression, manifested as frequently assaulting others, or engaging in fighting; blatant disregard of safety of self and others; a pattern of irresponsibility; and lack of remorse for actions.
+DSM criteria include a disregard for and violation of others' rights since age 15, as indicated by seven possible features: failure to obey laws and norms by engaging in behavior which results in criminal arrest, or would warrant criminal arrest; lying, deception, and manipulation, for-profit or self-amusement; impulsive behavior; irritability and aggression, manifested as frequently assaulting others, or engaging in fighting; blatant disregard of the safety of self and others; a pattern of irresponsibility; and lack of remorse for actions.

 The ASPD diagnostic structure, focusing on behaviors, was constructed with the attempt to make the diagnosis more reliable (and less subjective).
 The limitation, however, is that by focusing on behaviors, the construct doesn’t sufficiently account for the personality characteristics that are often seen in individuals who present this complex constellation of disordered behavior.
 In other words, the DSM’s construct of ASPD may be reliable, but it might not be as valid, because it omits a sufficient focus on the crucial psychopathic personality components.